jdiejim/BYOB/docs/endpoints/put_industry.md

 # Industry

-    POST industry
+    PUT industry/:id

 ## Description
-Creates a new industry, and returns the object created as confirmation
+Updates a specified industry, and returns the object updated as confirmation

 ***